Lawyer Raymond Nesbitt explains eight key points British nationals should be mindful of if they plan to remain in Spain in a post-Brexit world.

 A NIE number is a tax identification number for foreigners which identifies you before the Spanish Tax Office and allows you to file and pay taxes in Spain.
 The reason on why it is needed, is explained in-depth in our article: NIE Number Explained – 8th May 2017

-- Join the Registry for citizens members of the Union
+- Apply for residency.
+Join the Registry for citizens members of the Union

 If you are going to spend over 3 consecutive months in Spain, it is mandatory you enrol.
 If you are a EU national (i.e. British) you must attain a Certificado de Registro de Ciudadano de la Unión.
 This is the equivalent to the former residencia card.
 So why is all this hassle relevant you may be asking yourself?
 Because in a post-Brexit world, if you did not register yourself as a member of the Union before the UK breaks away, you will be stripped off a series of rights and entitlements to which you would otherwise have been entitled.
 You may also be regarded as an illegal alien in EU territory by the Authorities, which may even lead to your deportation to your country of origin.
 This is one of the points I mentioned in the article’s introduction that is time-gated.
 It is of crucial importance you secure your rights as a EU national before Brexit is triggered and you are no longer regarded as a EU national.
 You will no longer be able to join this registry post-Brexit, as this fast-track legal procedure is reserved only to EU nationals.
 Take heed, this is the most important advice we can give you by a long shot.
 You can apply for Spanish residency through us: Spanish residency.